user447-ui/Red-theme/README.md

 ### HACS

 1. Go to the Community Store.
-2. Click on the icon in the upper right corner and open “Custom repositories”.
+2. Click on the icon in the upper right corner and open `Custom repositories`.
 3. In the `Repository` section, add this: `https://github.com/taikun114/Blue-Theme-by-taikun114`
 4. In the `Type` section, select `Theme` then click `ADD`
 5. Click `Blue Theme by taikun114` and click `Download`